NCAR/VAPOR/docs/usage/imageRenderer/README.rst

 Georeferenced images may be selected in the Appearance tab.
 Vapor comes bundled with two georeferenced image products: *NaturalEarth*, and *BigBlueMarble*.
 However these are global images that may not have the resolution you need, depending on the size of your simulation domain.

 The example below (makeGeotiff.py) will show you how to generate your own georeferenced image using NASA's WorldView map server.
+For a list of available WorldView layers, you can see :ref:`this document <worldViewLayers>`.
+These layers can also be previewed at `NASA's EarthView webpage <https://worldview.earthdata.nasa.gov/>`_.

 .. include:: commonControls/heightVariable.rst